shariq1989/cookbook/content/recipe/aloo_qeema.md

 * A [heavy-bottomed pan](https://amzn.to/3EXs3ZG)
 * A [meat chopper](https://amzn.to/2OoDZhv)

 #### How can I make qeema vegetarian?
-Can I make qeema vegan?
+Can I make keema vegan?

 While this recipe isn't vegetarian or vegan, you can follow the same instructions and use a protein source like The Ultimate Beefless Ground from Gardein.
 Use beefless ground in place of the meat.
 To make the recipe vegan, you will also need to also replace the ghee.
 I suggest using grapeseed oil.

+#### What other types of keema are there?
+* Keema
+* Aloo Keema
+* Aloo Matar Keema
+* Mutton Keema Aloo
+* Chicken Aloo Keema

-#### Can I freeze qeema?
+#### Can I freeze keema?

 You sure can.
 First, allow the qeema to cool completely, and then add it to a freezer-safe container or bag.
 To prevent freezer burn, you can layer plastic wrap over the container before securing the lid.
 Qeema will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the frige overnight.
 To serve, warm it on the stove and prepare your sides.

 ----

-I hope you enjoy this recipe for quick and easy aloo qeema.
+I hope you enjoy this quick and easy aloo keema recipe.
 If you try it, be sure to let us know what you think!

 Other popular Indian recipes from The Jamil Ghar:
 * [Bhuna Gosht](https://www.jamilghar.com/recipe/bhuna_gosht/)